 1. Business Name Clearance

-If you wish to register a company you must conduct the name search, to be sure that your proposed is not yet taken and that name is available for registration.
+If you wish to register a company you must conduct the name search, to be sure that your proposal is not yet taken and that name is available for registration.

-If the name is available for registration, it is advised to file an application for reservation of the said name, the registry will reserve the name by granting exclusive rights over the said name and will not allow another person to register the same.
+If the name is available for registration, it is advised to apply to reservation of the said name, the registry will reserve the name by granting exclusive rights over the said name and will not allow another person to register the same.

 2. Obtain Notarization of Compliance